-A total of 14 different lecturers contributed to the 2018 programme, in addition to the presentors during the visits and field trips.
+A total of 10 different lecturers contributed to the 2019 programme, in addition to the presentors during the visits and field trips.
 The lecturers are professors and researchers, or experienced practicioners from the maritime sector.
-A detailed presentation of the 14 lecturers and their topics may be found here.

-Among the practicioners lecturing in the 2018 programme, in order of appearance, we found representatives from
+Among the practicioners lecturing in the 2019 programme, we found representatives from

 In addition to classroom lectures and discussions, each student’s learning experience is enriched through a series of field trips to some of Maritime Bergen's member companies.
 The companies represent the whole value chain of the maritime cluster; ship owners, service providers, shipyards and equipment manufactures.